NegatioN/negation.github.io/_favorites/quote_49.md

 ---
 text: >
-  "Take care of your body.
-It’s the only place you have to live." - Jim Rohn
+  "Dare to live the life you have dreamed for yourself.
+Go forward and make your dreams come true." - Ralph Waldo Emerson
 type: quote
 ---